 10 presentation tips to make you stand out from the crowd

-One comedian made a joke about how it would probably be better being in the casket than delivering the speech in front of everyone.
-Although there’s not much that can be done to avoid anxiety and the initial fear, you can deliver a better presentation.
-Below are some top tips to help you stand out from the crowd with your presentation.
+They say at a funeral it would probably be better being in the casket than delivering the eulogy.
+Although there’s not much that can be done to ease the initial anxiety and fear, here are a few tips to help you deliver a better presentation and stand out from the crowd.

 1) Show passion

-The most important thing about a presentation, or any public speaking in fact, is to connection with your audience.
+The most important thing about a presentation, or any public speaking in fact, is to connect with your audience.
 Your audience want to feel your passion and enthusiasm.
 If you’re excited and motivated by something, the chances are, your overall presence and feelings with rub off on them too.
-You need to connect with your audience in an honest and exciting way, don’t hold back and be confident and show those people just how much you care.
+You need to connect with your audience in an honest and exciting way, don’t hold back; be confident and show those people just how much you care.

 2) Start Strong

 Everybody knows that first impressions are everything: The first 2-3 minutes off your presentation are crucial, you need to grab the audience’s attention and hold it for the duration.
 This is where most presenters fall short.
 Start strong, and be short and to the point.

 3) Smile and make eye contact

 Easy right?
 Wrong.
 So many presenters fail to do this simple task.
 A lot of people are so focused on getting their information out, they can end up firing out their presentation in half the time whilst either staring at the ground or off into the distance.
 Making eye contact and smiling builds up rapport with your audience, helping them to connect with you and your subject matter.
 By connecting with your audience you'll remember that it's only a room of people just like yourself, and the nerves will start to subside.

 Nobody wants to sit in a presentation, watching someone read straight from the slides, desperately trying to get it over and done with.
 If you want to convice the crowd of what you're trying to sell, you'll need to inject a bit of passion into it: tell a few jokes, show them that you are actually interested in what you're talking about.